Rocketmakers/armstrong-edge/README.md

 ### Process

-Please work in feature branches named `feature/*` branched from `develop`
+Please work in feature branches named `feature/*` branched from `main`

-When your work is ready, submit a pull request into `develop` and (if you're internal to Rocketmakers) post a link to your pull request in the `#armstrong-dev` slack channel for someone to review.
+When your work is ready, submit a pull request into `main` and (if you're internal to Rocketmakers) post a link to your pull request in the `#armstrong-dev` slack channel for someone to review.

 Github will run an Action to test linting and to see if Storybook builds before your branch can be merged.